NicodemusN/random-shitpost-code/exclusive-amonCus-rp/README.md

-it will be done, it shall be done.
+it won't be done, it shall not be done.